 What is a Sloppy Joe?

-To be clear, a sloppy joe is not a sandwich with chili piled on top.
-A sloppy joe is a sandwich consisting of ground beef or pork, onions, tomato sauce or ketchup, Worcestershire sauce, and other seasonings, served on a hamburger bun.
+To be clear, a sloppy joe is not just chili slapped on a bun.
+It’s a saucy mixture of ground beef (or pork), onions, ketchup or tomato sauce, Worcestershire, and seasonings all piled onto a soft hamburger bun.

 For this easy sloppy joe recipe, you’ll need a handful of ingredients.
 I bet most of these ingredients are in your pantry already!
 For the sloppy joe meat mixture, you’ll need…